Travelling to Geelong on a budget and want to know all the best free things to do in Geelong?

 6) Enjoy The Festivities At A Free Geelong Event

 Geelong Victoria boasts a number of high profile festivals and events.
-And fortunately, many of the events in Geelong are free to attend.
+Fortunately, many of the events in Geelong are free to attend.

 These fabulous Geelong events are held throughout the year and feature everything from sporting spectacles to music festivals and cultural celebrations.